philmcminn/new-paper/README.md

 to consult with your supervisor first.
 Here are some aspects you may want to consider when making this decision in a reasoned, non-patriotic fashion!

-If you're planning to submit your thesis in Britain, it makes sense to _use British English_, so that you can re-use the text from your paper without potentially needing to change all the spellings later.
+Firstly, if you're planning to submit your thesis in Britain, it makes sense to _use British English_, so that you can re-use the text from your paper without potentially needing to change all the spellings later.
 Some PhD examiners will be picky about this, and/or may (hopefully unduly) suspect the text has come from sources other than you.